 Threat of abrupt climate change

-In only a century the atmosphere’s greenhouse gas content has increased by a third, causing an unprecedented rate of warming.
+In only a century human activity has increased greenhouse gas warming influence by over a third, causing a rate of warming that is unprecedented in Earth’s unimaginably long history.
 Today the rate of increase itself is accelerating.
 Worrying self-reinforcing feedback processes are now underway in the Arctic that climate scientists warn could spiral out of control and spread to the whole planet.
 Earth’s climate might undergo a step-change in only the next few decades or even years, altering conditions so much that human civilisation as we know it becomes no longer viable.
 So now scientists and engineers are debating methods of intervening, including reducing atmospheric greenhouse gases, and cooling the Earth’s surface by increasing its albedo (reflecting more sunshine out to space).

 Even if atmospheric greenhouse gas emission reduction and removal are scaled up quickly, at least one expert on sea level rise (John Englander) is now saying we should expect sea level rise over 1m over the next half-century, and quite likely a few metres.
 Therefore, direct planetary cooling is now increasingly thought to be needed.